-Intel configured and provided both servers.
+Intel configured and provided all servers.

-With the following exception, we used the default BIOS settings on each server: we enabled Intel Virtualization Technology on all servers.
+With the following exception, we used the default BIOS settings on each server: we enabled Intel Virtualization Technology on all Intel based servers.
+On the AMD Opteron processor 8360 SE-based server we enabled AMD Virtualization and No-Execute Page-Protection, and set Power Regulator for ProLiant to Static Performance mode.

-To be sure we could push the processors of each of the two system configurations to their maximum capacities, we tested each server with as many vConsolidate CSUs as the server could handle, starting with one CSU, up to or extremely close to 100 percent processor utilization.
+To be sure we could push the processors of each of the four system configurations to their maximum capacities, we tested each server with as many vConsolidate CSUs as the server could handle, starting with one CSU, up to or extremely close to 100 percent processor utilization.
 The rest of this section details how we set up the servers and the vConsolidate workload.